ericwbailey/ericwbailey.website/source/published/yes-accessibility-is-also-a-backend-concern.md

 For images placed directly in code, alternate descriptions are provided by a developer manually typing in an `alt` attribute and descriptive value.
 For a CMS, the alternate description is presented as one of a few form fields that need to be filled out (image upload, height/width, alignment, and link are all common options).

-While you cannot guarantee that the description itself is accurate, you should be programmatically communicating that a CMS’s alternate description is top-level priority image content.
+While you cannot guarantee that the description itself is accurate, you should be programmatically communicating that a CMS’s alternate description is top-level priority for image content.
 This manifests as how you structure your APIs, as well as your content management system UI.

 ### Character sets and language codes